desultory/ugrd/readme.md

 ### modules

-The modules config directive should contain a list with names specifying the path of which will be loaded, such as `base.base`, `base.console` or `crypto.crypsetup`.
+The modules config directive should contain a list with names specifying the path of which will be loaded, such as `ugrd.base.base`, `ugrd.base.console` or `ugrd.crypto.crypsetup`.

 Another directory for modules can be created, the naming scheme is similar to how python imports work.

-When a module is loaded, `initramfs_generator.py` will try to load a toml file for that module, parsing it in the same manner `config.yaml` is parsed.
+When a module is loaded, `initramfs_dict.py` will try to load the toml file for that module, parsing it in the same manner `config.yaml` is parsed.

 The order in which modules/directives are loaded is very important!

 If a module depends on another module, it can be added to the `mod_depends` list in the module config.
 A `ValueError` will be thrown if the module is not present.

-### imports
+#### imports

 The most powerful part of a module is the `imports` directive.